paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

   (B) confirmed by the housing management office of the installation as making the unit uninhabitable or unable to be remediated safely while the tenant occupies the housing unit.

-**(f) Maintenance Work Order System.—** A landlord providing a housing unit shall ensure that the maintenance work order system of the landlord (hardware and software) is up to date, including—
+**(f) Maintenance Work Order System.—**

+(1) A landlord providing a housing unit shall ensure that the maintenance work order system of the landlord (hardware and software) is up to date, including—

-(1) by providing a reliable mechanism through which a tenant may submit work order requests through an Internet portal and mobile application, which shall incorporate the ability to upload photos, communicate with maintenance personnel, and rate individual service calls;
+  (A) by providing a reliable mechanism through which a tenant may submit work order requests through an Internet portal and mobile application, which shall incorporate the ability to upload photos, communicate with maintenance personnel, and rate individual service calls;

-(2) by allowing real-time access to such system by officials of the Department at the installation, major subordinate command, and service-wide levels; and
+  (B) by allowing real-time access to such system by officials of the Department at the installation, major subordinate command, and service-wide levels; and

-(3) by allowing the work order or maintenance ticket to be closed only once the tenant and the head of the housing management office of the installation sign off.
+  (C) except as provided in paragraph (2), by allowing the work order or maintenance ticket to be closed only after the landlord makes not fewer than three documented attempts to notify the resident of work completion through means that include—

+    (i) the resident Internet portal for the housing unit;

+    (ii) text messaging;

+    (iii) email; and

+    (iv) telephone.

+(2) If a resident does not respond to a landlord after three attempts of the landlord to notify the resident of work completion pursuant to paragraph (1)(C), the landlord may close the work order or maintenance ticket only if—

+  (A) the landlord submits to the head of the applicable housing management office notice that the landlord intends to close the work order or maintenance ticket; and

+  (B) the head of the applicable housing management office does not object, in writing, to the closure.

 **(g) Applicability of Disability Laws.—** For purposes of this subchapter and subchapter IV of this chapter, housing units shall be considered as military family housing for purposes of application of Department of Defense policy implementing section 804 of the Fair Housing Act ([42 U.S.C.
 3604](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3604&num=0&edition=prelim)) and title III of the Americans with Disabilities Act of 1990 ([42 U.S.C.
 12181](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12181&num=0&edition=prelim) et seq.).